Remember how blogging was once a journaling hobby where people wrote about friends, fashion, pets and family vacations?

 The only thing you need to do is set the link trigger and prepare the emails in this automated workflow.
 Other than that, your conversations will happen on their own and at the perfect time.

-In the example underneath, link triggers can be used to segment readers into subscriber groups that are interested in meeting people.
-The reader's location can then be used to send newsletters about nearby meetups.
+In the example underneath, link triggers can be used to segment readers into subscriber groups that are interested in nutrition, gym alternatives, workout motivation, or military-style exercise routines.
+The readers could then receive more tailored content, related to these particular interests.

 As a blogger, you’re always looking for new people that might like your content.
-Guest blogging is an excellent way to reach new crowds.
+Besides ranking in Google Search, guest blogging is another excellent way to reach new crowds.

 Most bloggers add a link to their homepage, but why don’t you create a special landing page that is purely focused on convincing the reader to sign up for your email list?
 This way, you can keep in touch with your freshly caught fish.
 The chances of your new lead becoming an avid blog reader are much higher this way!

 We’ve taken you on the fast-track in becoming an email marketing connoisseur.
-You’ve learned how to collect subscribers, create your first email campaigns and track your successes.
+You’ve learned how to collect subscribers, create your first email marketing campaign and track your successes.
 Now it’s up to you to finesse this new craft and boost your blog traffic.